pangpang20/docs.getdbt.com/website/docs/docs/cloud/git/managed-repository.md

 If you don't already have a Git repository for your dbt project, you can let dbt Cloud manage a repository for you.
 Managed repositories are a great way to trial dbt without needing to create a new repository.

 :::info
-We do not recommend using a managed repository in a production environment.
-You will not be able to use git features like pull requests which are part of our recommended version control best practices.
+dbt Labs recommends against using a managed repository in a production environment.
+You can't use Git features like pull requests, which are part of our recommended version control best practices.
 :::

 To set up a project with a managed repository: